M-Josefsson/AeroDep/README.md

 ```
 which sets the total number of particles to 10.
 All other parameters take their default values.
 For more examples see the provided example infile `AeroDep/bin/example_infile` and the [examples](#example-usage) below.

-All available keys are (default values within parenthesis):
+The available keys are (default values within parenthesis):

 General
 - ***particle_number*** total number of particles in the simulation (100)